cc-archive/ccsearch-browser-extension/README.md

 ## Loading the extension in the browser

 - **Mozilla Firefox**
   - Navigate to _about:debugging_.
   - Click on "Load Temporary Add-on" button.
   - From the file explorer, choose `ccsearch-browser-extension/dist/firefox/manifest.json`.
 - **Google Chrome**
   - Navigate to _chrome://extensions_.
   - Click on "Load Unpacked" button (make sure you have enabled the _Developer mode_).
   - From the file explorer, choose `ccsearch-browser-extension/dist/chrome`.
 - **Opera**
   - Navigate to _about://extensions_.
   - Click on "Load Unpacked" button (make sure you have enabled the _Developer mode_).
   - From the file explorer, choose `ccsearch-browser-extension/dist/opera`.
 - **Edge**
   - Navigate to _edge://extensions_.
   - Click on "Load Unpacked" button (make sure you have enabled the _Developer mode_).
   - From the file explorer, choose `ccsearch-browser-extension/dist/edge`.

+## Contribution

+Checkout [CONTRIBUTING.md](https://github.com/creativecommons/ccsearch-browser-extension/blob/master/CONTRIBUTING.md) for general guidelines for contributing code to CC Open Source.

+For contribution guidelines and development instructions **specific to this particular project**, please checkout [INSTRUCTIONS.md](https://github.com/creativecommons/ccsearch-browser-extension/blob/master/INSTRUCTIONS.md).

 ## Debugging in Development Mode

 - **Mozilla Firefox**

   - Navigate to _about:debugging_ and from sidebar select _This Firefox_.
   - Click on "Load Temporary Add-on" button.
     <p align="center">